sebastian-mrozek/seqid/README.md

 Many systems use sequences for things like: order numbers, customer numbers, invoice numbers.
 This project was born out of a need for managing unique numbers for an e2e test environment.
 Imagine the following scenario: the test framework is running tests in parallel and needs to emulate an external system sending data to the target system with a unique sequence number in a specific format.
-The numbers have to be unique across all test executions, and a few formats are required, depending on the test scenario flavour.
+The numbers have to be unique across all test executions, and a couple of formats are required, depending on the test scenario flavour.
+Seqid provides ability to manage sequences and increment the numbers in a multi-threaded env.

 Each sequence is defined by name and namespace and consists of:
 - starting number